 For more information, see Best Practices for managing servers with IPMI features enabled in Datacenters.

-The administrator of SPS must be authorized and able to access the IPMI for support and troubleshooting purposes in case vendor support is needed.
+NOTE: The administrator of SPS must be authorized and able to access the IPMI for support and troubleshooting purposes in case vendor support is needed.

 The following ports are used by the IPMI:

 Port 80 (TCP): Web (configurable)

 Port 5985 (TCP): Wsman (configurable)